– The Crocodile

 As far as promotion is concerned, the idea is undoubtedly brilliant.
 Ackermann is an early Steve Jobs and the recipe is a success.
 So much so that today still, two centuries later, at the same address you can find a restaurant, again and again called “The Crocodile“.
 The success of yesteryear has lasted to this day, the place being crowned with a star from the Michelin guide.
 This led to the visit of such prestigious guests as Barack Obama and Nicolas Sarkozy during the NATO summit that took place in Strasbourg, in April 2009.

-There we go, I hope once again that I was successful in tempting you to join our free walking tours in Strasbourg, during which we will tell you such stories.
+There we go, I hope once again that I was successful in tempting you to join our guided tours in Strasbourg, during which we will tell you such stories.
 And if you wonder where the rue de l’Outre is, you just need to go say “Hello” to the statue of our dear general Kléber, then turn around on yourself and go straight ahead into the narrow street facing you.
 Indeed, you will have at first to pay a tribute to the dead general before you get to find the former headquarters of his aide-de-camp.
 Today the chef there is Franck Pelux, the finalist in Top Chef 2017 (a French TV show).
 You will find below some links to his creations.

 There is also another link to freshen up the image of the crocodile, the real one that is!
 His name is Gustave, as one of our fellow guides.
 But do not worry, our Gus belongs not so much to a river as to the dessert part of the menu, for he is such a sweety pie!
 At last, a slight touch of humour with a contemporary Ackermann, even though that episode does not take place in Cairo (Nest of Spies) but in Rio.
 And the link is well made at last between the hunt and the gastronomy.